sathvikaithala/Final_project/README.md

 ![Los Angeles and New York](Images/LA_NY_Plot.png)

 - Looking at two cities, New York and Los Angeles, we found that housing prices have increased over the years, but not steadily for all cities.
 - New York’s (top graph) housing market has large increases and decreases in shorter periods of time.
 - Los Angeles’s (bottom graph) housing market shows small increases each year, but less decreases.
 - When comparing this trend to unemployment rates, Los Angeles has consistently decreased, while New York has fluctuated.
+- Preliminary Conclusion: Given the data for New York, it is possible some city housing markets may drop within the next few months, instead of assuming all will continue to rise.

 ###### Data Sources: